 Resources also play key roles as metrics of organizational success, because financial measures are frequently used as the dashboard for assessing an institution’s economic well-being and sustainability.
 It is important to remember, however, that financial statements are not the problem, but merely a barometer, and that they reflect past activity in looking back.

 Combined with other measures from student and academic databases, accounting analytics can provide key information to inform institutional performance and decision-making.
-Teresa Hardee, Chief Operating Officer at Delaware State University, puts data resources to work in weekly meetings that have enabled the university to reallocate other resources to focus on student success initiatives.
+Teresa Hardee, Former Chief Operating Officer at Delaware State University, puts data resources to work in weekly meetings that have enabled the university to reallocate other resources to focus on student success initiatives.

 Identification of new financial resources has become critical to all colleges and universities.
 For many, this means increased attention to philanthropic efforts including outreach to alumni, foundations and other potential donors and to changing investment strategies for their endowments.
 Many institutions are also looking to the markets for ways to leverage capital and human assets.
 While colleges and universities have outsourced bookstores and food service for decades, partnerships with private entities are broadening in scope and becoming more strategic and intentional in their focus on generating income.